galaxyproject/admin-training/sessions/04-tool-shed/ex-ephemeris.md

-# Exercise - Tool installation usinf Ephemeris
+# Exercise - Tool installation using Ephemeris

 by @martenson

 \#usegalaxy @galaxyproject

----